 The counselling process is designed to help people understand or overcome their personal problems.
 Such problems, if left unresolved can result in family disruption, job loss, and severe health problems.

-The University, through the Organisational Health and Wellness office, offers support for its employees through access to a toll-free telephonic counselling service.
+The University, through the Organisational Health and Wellness office, offers support for its employees through access to two toll-free telephonic counselling services.

-The on-site counsellor will be available on Mondays and Wednesdays, stationed in the Bremner building.
-Should you wish to make an appointment to see the counsellor, please contact Susan Williams on email@example.com or extension 4376.
+An English speaking on-site counsellor will be available on Mondays and Wednesdays, while an isiXhosa speaking on-site counsellor is available on Friday.
+All the counsellors are only available from (09h00 - 13h00).
+The counsellors will be stationed in the Bremner building.
+Should you wish to make an appointment to see either counsellor, please call the toll-free line to make bookings: 080 111 3945

 The counselling is open to all employees and members of their immediate family (classified as spouse / life partner and minor children).

 As privacy and confidentiality is the foundation of the Organisational Health and Wellness office, all contacts with the UCT counselling process are guaranteed absolute confidentiality.
 Information shared with a counsellor will not be disclosed to anyone without your written consent, unless required by law.
 To ensure privacy, counselling records are kept as separate records, and counselling information is not included in medical records or personnel files.